IP Due Diligence: Everything You Need to Know

 It's common that IP due diligence is completed on a tight time schedule.
 It's important to recognize that time pressure and deadlines open the door to mistakes.
 Missed information can cost money and time later on.

 When self-evaluating, unknown ownership issues may arise.
 This should be taken care of as quickly and efficiently as possible.
-These types of problems should not be ignore.
+These types of problems should not be ignored.

 Risks of Intellectual Property Due Diligence

-When done properly, there should be minimal risk from IP due diligence.
-If any of the above mistake should happen, there are risks.
+When done properly, there should be a minimal risk from IP due diligence.
+If any of the above mistakes should happen, there are risks.